19hours/sg-statutes/Acts/Customs Act.md

 ### Analyst’s certificate

-118\.—(1) A certificate purporting to be signed by an analyst employed by the Health Sciences Authority (referred to in this section as an analyst) and purporting to be a report by him upon any matter or thing duly submitted to him for examination or analysis may be used as evidence in any proceedings for an offence under this Act on its production by the prosecution without proof of signature and shall be prima facie evidence of all matters contained therein.
+118\.—(1) A certificate purporting to be signed by an analyst employed by such laboratory as the Director-General may specify (referred to in this section as an analyst) and purporting to be a report by him upon any matter or thing duly submitted to him for examination or analysis may be used as evidence in any proceedings for an offence under this Act on its production by the prosecution without proof of signature and shall be prima facie evidence of all matters contained therein.

 [23/93; 24/96; 4/2001]